asishrs/node-express-docker/README.md

 docker-machine ip  <your username>/node-express-docker
 ```
 Now we are all set to run the application.
 Open your favorite browser and type the url http://<ip-address>:49160

-Ti-ta - Your sample application is now runnnig from Docker container.
+***
 If you want to monitor the application you can follow below steps.
-1. Find the conatiner id by running
+* Find the conatiner id by running
 ```
 docker ps
 ```
-2. Get the status by passing container id to below command.
+* Get the status by passing container id to below command.
 ```
 docker stats <container-id>
 ```
-To stop the container, you can run below command
+*To stop the container, you can run below command
 ```
 docker stop <container-id>
 ```